July 7, 2026

 Gear up your Static GK Preparation for CLAT and other Law Entrance Exams by following the quick tips and tricks listed below:

-• Refer to Right Study Material: You can refer to General Knowledge by Arihant Publications while preparing for the Static GK, as this book covers all the topics per the syllabus.
+Refer to the right study material: You can refer to General Knowledge by Arihant Publications while preparing for the Static GK, as this book covers all the topics per the syllabus.

 Newspapers assist you in preparing for the exam in various ways, from improving reading comprehension and vocabulary to developing analytical abilities.